2023 Best Business Schools in the Far Western US Region

 Out of the 168 schools in the Far Western US Region that were part of this year’s ranking, University of California - Los Angeles landed the # 3 spot on the list.

 Degree recipients from UCLA accumulate an average of $16,277 in student debt by the time they complete their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $278, assuming you are on a 10-year repayment plan.
+For those students on a 10-year repayment plan, the average payment due each month is around $278.
 During the early years of their career, UCLA graduates make an average of $53,838 annually.

-On average, students take out $16,088 in loans while pursuing their degree.
-During the early years of their career, Kapiolani CC graduates make an average of $42,781 annually.
+On average, students take out $19,104 in loans while pursuing their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $657.
+During the early years of their career, SCU graduates make an average of $67,441 annually.

 By the time they get their degree, students from this school have racked up an average of $18,067 in student loans.
 If you borrow this amount, expect your monthly student loan payment to be around $377, assuming you are on a 10-year repayment plan.
 During the early years of their career, Cal Poly San Luis Obispo graduates make an average of $54,753 annually.